Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

 All the plots in \cref{fig:trigonometric_one_cosine} show the same point (corresponding to the 10\% quantile) in the lower tail, but they differ with regard to the bandwidths that have been used.
 In particular, the upper right plot is based on the bandwidth \mbox{$\bm{b}=(.5,.5)$} (the bandwidth used in all the other examples), whereas the two plots at the bottom shows the situation for the bandwidths \mbox{$\bm{b}=(.75,.75)$} and \mbox{$\bm{b}=(1,1)$}, respectively at the left and right.
 In this case, the widths of the pointwise confidence intervals are influenced by the selected bandwidths, but the overall shape is similar and close to the global estimate shown in red.
 This feature is also present for the other examples that have been~investigated.

 Note that the cosine is recovered using just a neighbourhood of the 10\% quantile.
-Further, the portion of the spectral density that is negative decreases with increasing bandwidth, which is in accordance with the remark at the end of \cref{sec:LGC}.
-Using the notation from \cref{def:lgsd_estimator}, this can for the estimates of the local Gaussian autocorrelations be stated as $\hatlgacrb[p]{\LGp}{h}{\bm{b}}\rightarrow\widehatrhoz{}\,(h)$ when $\bm{b}\rightarrow \bm{\infty}$, which implies that the local Gaussian spectral density estimate $\hatlgsdM[5]{\LGp}{\omega}{m}$ converges towards the global non-negative estimate $\widehatfz[m]{}(\omega)$.
+Furthermore, the portion of the local Gaussian spectral density that is negative decreases with increasing bandwidth, which is in accordance with the remark at the end of \cref{sec:LGC}.
+Using the notation from \cref{def:lgsd_estimator}, this can for the estimates of the local Gaussian autocorrelations be stated as $\hatlgacrb[p]{\LGp}{h}{\bm{b}}\rightarrow\widehatrhoz{}\,(h)$ when $\bm{b}\rightarrow \bm{\infty}$, which implies that the estimate $\hatlgsdM[5]{\LGp}{\omega}{m}$ converges towards the global non-negative estimate $\widehatfz[m]{}(\omega)$.
 It is thus possible to reduce the amount of negative values for the estimates $\hatlgsdM[5]{\LGp}{\omega}{m}$ by increasing the bandwidth $\bm{b}$, but keep in mind that it is the limits $\blimit$ and $\mlimit$ that should be taken in order to actually estimate the local Gaussian spectral density $\lgsd[5]{\LGp}{\omega}$.

-For the example in \cref{fig:trigonometric_one_cosine}, it will be a large difference in the plots when more lags are included, i.e.\ the peaks will grow taller and narrower.
-However, the position of the peaks will not move, and that indicates that these plots (even for rather low truncation values) might reveal some properties of the underlying structure.
+The truncation level used in \cref{fig:trigonometric_one_cosine} is rather low, i.e.\ $m=10$, but it can be seen that the peak is observed at the correct frequency.
+The peak will grow taller and narrower when a higher truncation level is used, but it will stay at the same frequency.
+This indicates that these plots (even for low truncation values) can detect properties of the underlying structure.
 Again, this feature is shared with the other examples that have been investigated.